 Cons:

-When to Use: Use SVG for logos, icons, and graphics that need to be resized frequently.
+When to Use: Use SVG for logos, icons, and illustrations that need to be responsive.

-WebP is a relatively new format developed by Google.
-It offers both lossy and lossless compression, providing high-quality images with smaller file sizes.
+WebP is a modern image format developed by Google that offers both lossy and lossless compression.
+It’s designed to provide high-quality images with smaller file sizes, making it ideal for web use.

 Pros: